anyoptimization/pymoo/docs/source/getting_started/part_1.md

 +++

-The the example problem to be solved in this getting started guide is given by:
+The example problem to be solved in this getting started guide is given by:

 +++